Markdown

 Make sure the Vite markdown plugin you are using has frontmatter support.

-Markdown processors usually expose the frontmatter data as an export, which we can access at pageContext.exports.
+Markdown processors usually expose the frontmatter data as an export, which you can access at pageContext.exports.

 // _default.page.server.js